28 Jul Transcribing board meetings is a special skill

 The best ways of capturing everything you need from meetings

 AGM, board and committee meetings should have a clear agenda.
-Without an agenda, a clear, coherent and compliant record is harder to obtain.
-Committee meetings may not always cover the same content, and members will come and go or take on additional duties, but the premise for each meeting is to establish a definitive set of objectives that need to be met.
+Without an agenda, a clear, coherent and compliant record is harder to ‘hear’ therefore ‘transcribe’.
+Board meetings may not always cover the same content, and members will come and go or take on additional duties.
+A clear set of objectives helps both the attendees and the transcription team.

-There is a direct correlation between the quality of a meeting and the quality of the resulting record of that meeting, so naturally, first and foremost, this is top tip number one.
+So naturally, first and foremost, is to make sure the quality is good and there are no drop outs.
+Do a test recording.
 Board meetings have the ability to be some of the best, most in-depth internal meetings a company can have.
 However, as with any meeting involving numerous speakers, if a live audio recording is made, however that may be executed, participants should always take care to speak as clearly as possible and to not talk over fellow colleagues or members where at all possible.
 This is particularly pertinent in a virtual meeting setting, where it’s not as easy to play off one another’s body language or chip in as quickly with an, ‘I’m sorry, could you repeat that, please – I didn’t hear you’.
-When transcribing board meetings the transcriptionist has to be aware of human nature as well as what is being spoken.
+When transcribing board meetings, the transcriptionist has to be aware of human nature as well as what is being spoken.

 What to do with your recordings?

 It has long been the role of administrative and support staff to turn these spoken words into written words to create a formal record.
-However, the role these employees play within a company has changed over the years, and they are finding themselves without the time to complete such tasks; less tedious and time-consuming work is expected of them these days.
+However, the role these employees play within a company has changed over the years, and they are finding themselves without the time to complete such tasks like transcription.

 Express Dictate can help you capture information from board meetings and other calls, interviews and general meetings.
 We find Express Dictate easy to use although there are other meeting dictation software providers on the market so we’d encourage you to carry out due diligence on whatever provider you decide to use.

 Using an ISO-accredited, reliable and secure transcription service like VoiceNotes is one of the best ways, if not the best way, of outsourcing this work.
-We are trained, highly experienced audio transcriptionists and proofreaders with the sharpest of ears and eyes that never miss a typo or a missing piece of punctuation.
-We care about more than just getting the words on the page.
+We are trained, highly experienced audio transcriptionists and proofreaders.
+Between us, we have the sharpest of ears and eyes.
+We never miss a typo or a missing piece of punctuation.
+Our intension is more than just getting the words down on the page.
 We ensure pinpoint accuracy and consistency, and we fact-check every name, every company, every fund, and anything else that needs verifying.

 Moreover, as this is our bread and butter, we truly can be the answer you have been looking for from a time management point of view.
 We can have a full two-to-three-hour meeting transcript with you, fully proofed, within 48 hours (two business days), or a summary call report dictated post-meeting back with you within the same business day.

-Why VoiceNotes is the number 1 choice for accuracy and security when it comes to board meeting transcriptions
+Why VoiceNotes is the number 1 choice for accuracy and security when it comes to transcribing board meetings

-- Quality is guaranteed, as every transcription passes through at least two members of our team – one audio transcriptionist and one proofreader
+Quality, quality, quality!
+Every transcription passes through at least two members of our team – one audio transcriptionist and one proofreader.

 - Only our trained, experienced, editorial-grade proofreaders and copy-editors will work on your project